DougReeder/enyo-animated/README.md

-# Enyo-Animated: Animated widgets for Enyo
+# Enyo-Animated: animated Controls for the Enyo framework

 These Controls are designed to
 * help the user mentally model the application UI